sergiusens/snappy-docs/build-snaps/parts.md

 **Tips**

-* Run `snapcraft update` to keep your parts list synchronized with the remote parts repository
+* Run `snapcraft update` to keep your shared parts list synchronized with the parts repository
-* Run `snapcraft search` to list all remote parts
+* Run `snapcraft search` to list all parts from the repository
-* Run `snapcraft define PART` to show a remote part, including help for the part
+* Run `snapcraft define PART` to show a shared part, including help for the part

 ## Defining parts in snapcraft.yaml